aio-libs/aiosmtpd/aiosmtpd/docs/smtp.rst

    depth discussion on enabling ``STARTTLS``.

    *timeout* is the number of seconds to wait between valid SMTP commands.
    After this time the connection will be closed by the server.
-The default es 300 seconds, as per `RFC 2821`_.
+The default is 300 seconds, as per `RFC 2821`_.

    *loop* is the asyncio event loop to use.
 If not given, :meth:`asyncio.new_event_loop()` is called to create the event loop.